Radiation tolerance of online trigger system for COMET Phase-I: Discussion

+where $F_{\text{COMET}}$ and $F_{\text{KOBE}}$ are the neutron energy spectra for each facility environment, $W(E)$ is the SEU cross section dependence on neutron energy based on measurements made in \cite{bCSE} and $R_{\,\text{SEFI}}^{\,\text{KOBE}}$ is the SEFI rate measurement made in this study.
+The resulting estimated SEFI rate from (\ref{CS}) is then $R_{\,\text{SEFI}}^{\,\text{COMET}} = (2.5 \pm 0.8)~\text{hr}^{-1}$ which equivalently leads to a dead time over the 150 day Phase-I of $(4.2\pm 1.3)\%$. \\ For the purposes of this study and Phase-I, a trigger efficiency of 90$\%$ is a target for the sensitivity limits of the experiment.
+To evaluate the trigger efficiency in the COTTRI system, we can consider an overall trigger efficiency:

+where $\epsilon_{\text{Trig}}$ is the online trigger efficiency and $\epsilon_{\text{Op}}$ is the total operation efficiency, taking into account the impact of the total expected dead time established in these measurements.
+The estimated online trigger efficiency is expected to be 96$\%$ \cite{b13}, so when taking the conservative upper limit of the SEFI dead time estimate made using (\ref{CS}) ($5.5\%$ which means $\epsilon_{\text{Op}} = 0.95$) with this trigger efficiency, the target trigger efficiency is fulfilled ($\epsilon_{\text{Total}} \approx 0.96\times 0.95 = 0.91$).
+If Poisson statistics are assumed and the upper bound on a 90\% confidence interval for dead time is used, this estimated trigger efficiency becomes $\epsilon_{\text{Total}} \approx 0.90$.
+Even in the worst case scenario, the COTTRI system will satisfy the target trigger efficiency.

-When it comes to the BRAM MBE error rate, it can be seen that the observed rate is of the same of magnitude when compared to the CRAM URE rate.
-One of the impacts these errors can have on Phase-I data collection is causing the inconsistency between the offline trigger data and that of actual data processed online to make the trigger decisions.
+When it comes to the BRAM MBU cross section, it can be seen that it is of the same order of magnitude when compared to the CRAM SEFI cross section.
+One of the impacts these errors can have on Phase-I data collection is causing an inconsistency between the offline trigger data and that of actual data processed online to make the trigger decisions.
 To determine the expected impact, we can consider the size of each trigger, $S_T$, to be given by:

 where $N_{\text{RC}}$ is the number of RECBE channels per COTTRI CDC FE board, $N_{\text{ADC}}$ is the number of bits for each channel that the RECBE generates based on the CDC detector signal and $N_{\text{CLK}}$ is the number of clock cycles per trigger.
 In the Phase-I COTTRI design, the number of RECBE channels will be 480, the number of bits generated by each channel is 2 and the number of clock cycles per trigger is 10 \cite{b13}.
 Using (\ref{size}) we can calculate a trigger size of 9600 bits.
-The expected number of errors in the Phase-I experiment, $N^{\text{Exp}}_{\text{Errors}}$, based on the measured BRAM MBE rate can then be determined by:
+The expected number of errors in the Phase-I experiment, $N^{\text{Exp}}_{\text{Errors}}$, based on the measured BRAM MBU cross section can then be determined by: